 One of the nice things about staying in Gardiner is being able to walk to restaurants and shops.
 Unless we are going into the park, we leave our car and get around on foot.
 Even if you stay in the park, it’s nice to come out to Gardiner and enjoy the selection of restaurants.

 There are a bunch of Gardiner, MT restaurants, but here are a few of our favorites.

 Wonderland Cafe and Lodge is a newer restaurant and a great addition to the Gardiner food scene.
 The cozy atmosphere is both fun and inviting.
 The focus on local and farm to table food makes us feel good about eating there.
 They serve local beer and coffee.
 206 Main Street

-K-Bar Pizza is a long time favorite of ours for pizza and beer (or lemonade).
+Yellowstone Pizza Company is a favorite of ours for pizza and beer (or lemonade).
 Whether we are visiting Yellowstone winter or summer, we like to stop at this family-friendly bar and restaurant.
-202 Main Street
+210 East Park Street

 Gardiner Montana Hotels and Lodging